ligato/vpp-agent/docs/kvscheduler/control_flow_diagrams.md

   - example of a failed transaction, with already executed changes fully reverted to leave no visible effects
 * [AF-Packet interface][af-packet-interface]
-  - the example describes control-flow of creating an AF-Packet interface depended on a host interface, presence of which is announced to KVScheduler via notifications
+  - this example describes control-flow of creating an AF-Packet interface depended on a host interface, presence of which is announced to KVScheduler via notifications